Zaiwen/GED_Discovery/README.md

 - Python 3

 ## Execution Steps
-We divide the GDD mining process into the following three steps:
+We divide the GED mining process into the following three steps:
 1. **Frequent Subgraph Mining**:
    - input data in folder: `resource/`
    - output data in the folder: `test/process_1_producer/queryGraph`